Tianyi2/2023_SP51_CMS_GroupB/README.md

 # Project Overview
-<p>This github repository was created by the Group B for the Baizonn Learning Center website project.
-This project is Provided by students of SP51, CP3402 Group B of James Cook University Singapore Campus in 2023.</p>
+This is a repository for creating a WordPress content management system website for the Baizonn Learning Center.
+This project contains a custom theme, website content, design sketches and three development markdown files.
+The project is completed by students from James Cook University Singapore for CP3402 Content Management System.
-<p>This Github repository contains some of the main files needed for the Baizonn Learning Center project.
-It includes the complete WordPress website program files of the project, as well as custom theme files, some design drawings, and some development documents, etc.</p>

 ## Project Contents